Give2Peer/g2p-client-android/README.md

 Help
 ----

-If you know Android (or want to learn), you can help in a number of ways :
+If you know Android and/or Java, we need some technical expertise :

 - Refactor this learner's code into a beautiful codebase.
 - Suggest good third-party libraries to DRY the code.
 - Give advice on how to give the emulator a default `geo fix`.
 - Give advice on how to somehow publish the release `keystore` of an open-source project.
 - Enrich and give advice for the feature suite.
+- Write good code guidelines for Android / Java.

+If not, you can still help in a number of ways :

 - Write a Usage Licence Agreement that users will have to accept on registration.
+- Write the text that will be shown in the Google Play store.
+- Translate the app into your language. (we'll release at first with english, french and spanish)
+- Design images, banners, logos, trophies, videos, everything.
 - Report issues and submit ideas.
 - And, of course, use the app and spread the word!